 ** The Certificate 3 Guarantee supports eligible individuals to complete their first post-school certificate III level qualification and increase their skills to move into employment, re-enter the workforce or advance their career via subsidised training.Click here to find out if you're eligible for subsidised training

 This training course is a Nationally Recognised Certificate and meets AQF standards.

-DIVTEC Training and Further Education has met the Government’s requirements to provide subsidised training.
-This gives vocational education and training (VET) students, parents and employers confidence that the training delivered by DIVTEC Training and Further Education will develop skills that are valued by industry and will lead to employment.
+DIVTEC Training College has met the Government’s requirements to provide subsidised training.
+This gives vocational education and training (VET) students, parents and employers confidence that the training delivered by DIVTEC Training College will develop skills that are valued by industry and will lead to employment.